List of schools in Huairou, Beijing

 This is a list of schools in Huairou District, Beijing.

 Secondary schools

-Note: In China the word 中学 zhōngxué, literally translated as "middle school", refers to any secondary school and differs from the American usage of the term "middle school" to mean specifically a lower secondary school or junior high school. 初中 chūzhōng is used to refer to a lower secondary school.
+Note: In China the word 中学 zhōngxué, literally translated as "middle school", refers to any secondary school and differs from the American usage of the term "middle school" to mean specifically a lower secondary school or junior high school or intermediate school. 初中 chūzhōng is used to refer to a lower secondary school or intermediate school.